 Grandparents can play a very important role in a child’s development.
-Today, many parents still rely on their parents to help raise their children or to delegate some caretaking responsibility, in order to maintain full time employment and to maintain prior commitments.
-When a divorce proceeding begins, many couples begin to reassess who will be caring for the child, when, where and how often.
-Sometimes, unfortunately, a grandparent who played a critical part of the child’s life up until that point may have his or her time taken away or reduced due to custody battles.
-However, grandparents should know that they also have rights to see their grandchildren when a divorce occurs.
+Today, many parents still rely on their parents to help raise their children or to delegate some caretaking responsibility, in order to maintain full-time employment and to maintain prior commitments.
+When a divorce proceeding begins, many couples begin to reassess who will be caring for the child, when, where, and how often, which could result in changes to grandparents’ visitation rights.

 Grandparents’ Visitation Rights in Ohio

 Visitation rights vary state to state, but in Ohio, grandparents have a right to file for visitation if they have an interest in the welfare of the child and it is in the child’s best interests to maintain this relationship.

-The law grants visitation rights if the parents terminate their marriage or legally separate, if the parent of a child in question is deceased, and also when the child is born to parents who are not married.
+The law grants visitation rights if the parents terminate their marriage or legally separate if the parent of a child in question is deceased, and also when the child is born to parents who are not married.
 Additionally, the court will still assess whether this is in the child’s best interests.
-Courts will also weigh the parents wishes when determining whether the award for visitation is appropriate.
+Courts will also weigh the parents’ wishes when determining whether the award for visitation is appropriate.

-Visitation rights for grandparents, just like parents, can be terminated or amended by the court under certain terms.
+Grandparents’ visitation rights, just like parents, can be terminated or amended by the court under certain terms.
 If one parent of the child can show the court that there has been a change of circumstances, affecting the best interests of the child, it will impact the previously granted visitation orders for the child.

-Entitled to Visitation Rights?
+Entitled to Rights?

-If you or someone you know is considering filing for visitation rights, call the experienced legal team at Lawrence Law Office today at (614) 228-3664 for a consultation or email us using our website or email@example.com.
+If you or someone you know is considering filing for visitation rights, call the experienced legal team at Lawrence Law Office today at 614-228-3664 for a consultation or email us using our website or email@example.com.